Non arithmetic affine invariant orbifolds in Hodd(2, 2) and H(3, 1): Introduction

 \subsection{Acknowledgements}

-I am greatly indebdted to Erwan Lanneau for his encouragements and the countless insightful comments he made during the preparation of this work.
-I also want to thank Paul Apisa, David Aulicino and Duc-Manh Nguyen for having discussed those problems with me.
+I am greatly indebted to Erwan Lanneau for his encouragements and the countless insightful comments he made during the preparation of this work.
+I also want to thank Paul Apisa, David Aulicino, Alex Wright and Duc-Manh Nguyen for having discussed those problems with me, this text has greatly benefited from their suggestions and remarks.
 This work has been partially supported by the LabEx PERSYVAL-Lab (ANR-11-LABX-0025-01) funded by the French program Investissement d’avenir.
+I am also particularly grateful to anonymous referees who made this document better in many ways.